NehalSinghal/beautifulmindmaps/index.md

 ### How can we also present an assessment report/index showing strengths, weaknesses and special trends of a human mind through this mapping?

 1. To bring objectivity to an inherently subjective domain of Mind Mapping.
 No benchmarking possible because of inherent subjectivity.
-2. Growth of individual mind can be measured individually, in terms of Mind Map quality over a period of time.
+2. Growth of mind can be measured individually, in terms of evolution of Mind Map quality over a period of time.
 3. Analysis will be subjective.
     - It will be like deciding in an Art competition.
     - How can Art be seen quantitatively?